HomeSpecialties › Cardiology

 Is selection national or state-based?

 State/network-based, not national.
 The RACP sets standards but does not recruit or select trainees.
 For Advanced Training, Victoria and Tasmania use a PMCV computer match (ranking on CV, referees and interview), Queensland runs a centralised statewide process, and other states recruit through hospital/network processes.
-No state or the College publishes numeric percentage weightings for cardiology selection.
+No state or the College publishes numeric weightings.

 What are the exams?